luvley-dee48/phase-3-project-cli/README.md

 - Add, update, and delete movie records.
 - Manage user accounts, including creating, updating, and deleting users.
-- Post, update, and delete reviews for movies.
+- update, and delete reviews for movies.
 - View all movies and reviews.
 - View all reviews by a specific user or for a specific movie.
 - CLI